310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 {% endbubble %}

 {% bubble Shinobu %}
-Fufu, “repayment”… That is what I am supposed to say to you, Isara-dono.
+Fufu, “repayment”… That is what I'm supposed to say to you, Isara-dono.

 I was reaching my limit, and beginning to feel dizzy, and so my mind started to wander back to our first meeting.

-To that time in spring… when I wanted to form the Ninja Association—back then, I called it “Ninja Club”.
+To that time in spring… when I wanted to form the Ninja Association — Though back then, I wanted to make it the “Ninja Club”.

-And so, in order to do that, I headed over to the Student Council room…
+And so, in order to do that, I headed over to the Student Council office…

 During that time, everyone else was also at the Student Council to register for clubs and units, and I got caught up in the big crowd.